Every derived record carries four time fields. Why two axes of time are non-negotiable for AI memory.

 as_of and include_superseded apply conjunctively — as_of clips both axes; include_superseded=true additionally returns historical versions whose recorded_to ≤ as_of.

-When a new fact comes in about a (subject, predicate) already on file, the older fact's valid_to (and possibly recorded_to) is closed.
-The chain is preserved — query it with GET /v1/facts/timeline:
+When new evidence arrives about a (subject, predicate) already on file, the older fact's valid_to (and possibly recorded_to) is closed.
+The chain is preserved — you can query it with GET /v1/facts/timeline:

 {